aws-solutions-library-samples/guidance-for-data-management-core-on-aws/docs/tutorials/dataProduct/README.md

     }
 }
 ```

-### 2. Data Fabric (Hub Account)
+### 2. Data Management (Hub Account)

-The data fabric application deployed in the hub account, is responsible for the orchestrator of all the various requests received from different accounts.
-It will then enrich the request and send event to the appropriate account where the DF spoke deployment will process the data based on the configuration provided.
+The Data Management application deployed in the hub account, is responsible for the orchestrator of all the various requests received from different accounts.
+It will then enrich the request and send event to the appropriate account where the DM spoke deployment will process the data based on the configuration provided.

 **_Note:_** the targeted spoke account must have the spoke stack deployed within it so that events can be transferred between hub and spoke.

-### 3. Data Fabric (Spoke Account)
+### 3. Data Management (Spoke Account)

-The data fabric application within the spoke account will process the requests it receives from the hub account and perform a number of tasks, depending on the configuration provided
+The Data Management application within the spoke account will process the requests it receives from the hub account and perform a number of tasks, depending on the configuration provided

 1. Transform the data based on the recipe formula provided using Glue Data Brew
 2. Profile the data using Glue Data Brew
 3. Perform Quality checks using Glue Data Quality
 4. Store the final results in an S3 bucket and glue table ready to be discovered by DataZone
 5. Construct the data Lineage for our data
 6. Finally published a completion event back to the spoke account to complete the creation of the asset in DataZone

 ### 4. Asset Creation (Hub Account)

-Once the DF deployment within the hub account receives the completion event, it will create the asset within DataZone.
+Once the DM deployment within the hub account receives the completion event, it will create the asset within DataZone.

-1. DF will create and run a DataZone DataSource with the appropriate metadata forms
+1. DM will create and run a DataZone DataSource with the appropriate metadata forms
 2. Once The DataSource run is complete DataZone creates an asset
-3. DF updates the data lineage with the asset id and publishes it to Marquez
+3. DM updates the data lineage with the asset id and publishes it to Marquez

 You can view the DataZone asset from your DataZone portal by navigating to your project.
-You can view the lineage information from the Marquez portal or the Marquez API. the location of these endpoints can be grabbed from the following SSM parameters `/df/dataLineage/openLineageApiUrl` and `/df/dataLineage/openLineageWebUrl`.
+You can view the lineage information from the Marquez portal or the Marquez API. the location of these endpoints can be grabbed from the following SSM parameters `/dm/dataLineage/openLineageApiUrl` and `/dm/dataLineage/openLineageWebUrl`.

 In this image you can see what the lineage of our processed `sample_products_raw` looks like:
 ![Data Asset Lineage](./images/marquez_create_asset.png)

 ### 5. Adding Data Lineage

 Now we want to add the lineage to show the full story of our data.
-This will include the products database and the export job to create the CSV file we registered in the data fabric.
-This is done by publishing an event to the data fabric event bus with the following format:
+This will include the products database and the export job to create the CSV file we registered in the Data Management.
+This is done by publishing an event to the Data Management event bus with the following format:
-    * `eventBus`: `<DF Hub Event Bus Arn>`
+_ `eventBus`: `<DM Hub Event Bus Arn>`
-    * `detail-type`: `DF>com.aws.df.hub.dataLineage>ingestion>request`
-    * `source`: `com.aws.df.hub.dataLineage`
+_ `detail-type`: `DM>com.aws.dm.hub.dataLineage>ingestion>request` \* `source`: `com.aws.dm.hub.dataLineage`

 Below is an example EventBridge event to add an export job with the input as a product database and the CSV file as the output.